wpswings/wallet-system-for-woocommerce/README.md

 **18.** Use the shortcode [mwb-wallet] to display the user wallet on any page.

+**19.** Compatibility with Multivendor Marketplace Solution for WooCommerce

 ## PLUGIN MEETS YOUR REQUIREMENT, SO
 [**Download Now**](https://downloads.wordpress.org/plugin/wallet-system-for-woocommerce.zip)